 Andalucia has got it all.
 Over 1,000 kilometres of beautiful coastline stretching from the Costa de Almeria on the Mediterranean Sea right round to the Costa de la Luz on the Atlantic Ocean.
 Dozens of picturesque small towns and villages nestled in the mountains where life continues as it has for hundreds of years.
 Not to mention walking trails to suit all abilities, from mountain hikes in the Sierra Nevada to coastal strolls along the Senda Litoral de Malaga.

-I’m planning a mixture of day trips, weekend breaks and a road trip or two, revisiting some old favourites as well as finding something new.
-Here’s what’s on my wish list.
+I planned a mixture of day trips, weekend breaks and a road trip or two, intending to revisit some old favourites as well as discover somewhere new.

 Uncover the history of the Moors